 A well-paid employee is a happy employee – and is more than willing to stay.
 Increase employee retention and motivation by compensating well and providing good benefits.

 Competitive compensation and benefits are more expensive but can help your business.

-When people leave (as frequently happens in retail), it costs you time and money to find replacements.
+When people leave (as frequently happens in retail), finding replacements costs you time and money.
 So by paying a bit more upfront, you save money over the long term.